Tag Archives: pandemic

 And this is the key realization of Klein’s opus.
 Both individual people and even states can be “victim and victimizer at the same time.”
 One of her most extraordinary and helpful conclusions is that what makes the difference between going “there” and not going “there” is one’s attachment to a sense of community or society and an understanding of class.
 My sociologist soul rejoices at this conclusion.

 Klein writes, “The disability justice advocate and author Beatrice Adler-Bolton refers to the mindset that has animated so much Covid denialism as ‘deaths pulled from the future’–which she defines as the judgement laden posture that frames ‘deaths from Covid-19 as somehow preordained’ because the people doing most of the dying were probably going to die prematurely anyway.
-Covid just moved up the timelines a few years, so what’s the bid deal?”
+Covid just moved up the timelines a few years, so what’s the big deal?”
 Klein states clearly, “this is fascist thought.
 More specifically, it is genocidal thought.
 It recalls the ways in which colonial massacres were rationalized because within the ranking of human life created by pseudoscientific racists, Indigenous peoples, such as the original residents of Tasmania, were cast as ‘living fossils.’ … Indigenous peoples were, in this telling, the pre-dead, with extermination merely serving to accelerate the inevitable timeline.”

 I am not keen on being shunted aside as the pre-dead.
 I’d appreciate being able to keep every day I might have to experience this troubling body and all of the joy and love it is capable of manifesting.